is-it-ayush/cellular-automata/README.md

 - [x] Setup the repo & the project.
 - [x] Play with basic rendering & shapes.
 - [x] Write convey's game of life!
 My first cellular automaton that is also turing complete! : )
+- [ ] Let the user choose the initial state of the game of life.
+- [ ] Add mobile support.

 ### Develop